tkow/redux-state-validation/README.md

 npm i --save redux-state-validation
 ```

-stable versions are later than 2.0.0.
+stable versions are newer than 2.0.0.

 # redux-state-validation